Kyritz: Sights

 St. Mary's Church was founded in the 14th century.
 It burnt down in the Thirty Years' War in 1622 and was not rebuilt before 1714.
 Inside there is a pulpit dating from 1714 and a baptismal font from the 16th century.
 The Town Hall was built with a clock tower in 1879 and renovated in 1994 and 2013.
 The Oak of Peace in the Market place was planted in 1814 after Napoleon's defeat.
-There are various half-timbered houses in Kyritz dating from the 18th and 19th century, e.g. Eichhorstsches Haus in Johann-Sebastian-Bach-Str. dating from 1663 which is famous its wood-carvings.
+There are various half-timbered houses in Kyritz dating from the 18th and 19th century, e.g. Eichhorstsches Haus in Johann-Sebastian-Bach-Str. dating from 1663 which is famous for its wood-carvings.
 A part of the medieval wall consisting of bricks around the town is well-preserved.
 The wall was renovated in 2013.
 At the end of Mauerstraße a half round defensive tower was transformed into a residential building, a house of this kind is called "Wiekhaus" in German.